 This watermelon lime smoothie with mint is a bonus recipe just for you!
 There might be disagreement on whether this frozen watermelon drink is best referred to as a smoothie, slushie, slurpee, or icee.
 However, there's one thing we can all agree on here: this sweet and healthy drink is DELICIOUS!
 All you need is a food processor and four simple ingredients to get refreshed.

-I was happy to oblige, and the result was this refreshing dairy-free smoothie.
-The thing is, though, I'm not quite sure it's entirely correct to refer to it as a smoothie.
+Together we created this refreshing dairy-free smoothie.
+The thing is, though, I’m not quite sure it’s entirely correct to refer to it as a smoothie.
 This icy frozen dessert may be more like a watermelon slushie or a watermelon granita.

 In the end, I refrained from referring to this as a watermelon slurpee, slushie, or icee.
 I feel like those words set up the expectation for a syrupy, sugary drink.
 And as with all of my smoothie recipes, this watermelon lime smoothie has no added sugar.